elucian/bee/syntax/composite.md

 * Anonymous range expression [n..m] is of type i8
 * Range can apply only to discrete basic types (A,B,Z,N)
-* Control variables can be declared in range using "ε"
+* Control variables can be declared in range using "∈"
-* To check value is in range use operator "ε"
+* To check value is in range use operator "∈"

 ## Ordinal